dotis/Personal/GoM WQ Project Summer 2022.md

 Filter by: length (10 years+), currently sampled?, bathymetry (threshold?),

 In-situ products: Chlorophyll-a, SST (Temp.), Turbidity, CDOM absorption(? - may be hard to find)

+## Tasks
+1. TX Bay TCEQ sites (by "water segment", get a report for each.
+ML code to plot)
+2. LA DEQ sites, define polygon, get 1 file w/all stations
+3. Extract and plot sat. time series in interesting locations
+4. Summary of each bay/estuary - What in-situ data exists?; what trend(s) are visible in sat and IS data?
+5. New image panels by location.
+New Orleans Delta/L. Pontchartrain, Mobile Bay (expand west) , Tampa Bay, Charlotte Harbor, Biscayne Bay

+## Trends:
+Many areas with positive Chla slopes and negative Rrs667 slopes.

+Some interesting areas where this does not happen:

+SW of Vermillion Bay along LA coast (weird area w/positive Rrs667);  Upper reaches of Charlotte Harbor (neg.
+Rrs667 slopes)